PeerAssets/peerassets-rfcs/0005-on-chain-voting-protocol-proposal.md

 ## Vote counting

+### Simple vote counting

-Simplest form of vote counting is vote per transaction, with filtering of double votes and invalid votes.
+Simplest form of vote counting is counting one vote per transaction, with filtering of double votes and invalid votes.
+Filtering is done by using "first come, first served" rule, where only the first vote is registered and subsequent ones are dismissed as invalid.
-The only requisite of valid vote is positive card balance with this schema.
-However this schema is easily gamed, so two more complex schemas are proposed bellow.
+The only requisite of valid vote with this schema is positive card balance.
+However this schema is easily gamed by buying cards just before casting a vote and selling them after the vote has been casted, so two more complex voting schemes are proposed bellow.

 ### Weighting votes with PA card balance